vikvakati/vikvakati/README.md

 <br>

 ## About Me
 As a computer engineering master's student with experience in software development and electrical engineering, I am passionate about exploring and implementing cutting-edge technologies in cyber-physical systems.
 With a particular interest in the Internet of Things (IoT), web development, and power systems, I am committed to designing and developing seamless connectivity, data exchange, and dynamic web experiences.

-When I'm not studying or researching, you can find me tinkering with electronics or enjoying the great outdoors.
+When I'm not studying or researching, you can find me tinkering with electronics or enjoying the great outdoors!

 ### Languages and Tools:
 <p align="center">